printvis/documentation/docs/Legacy/General/UserTypes.md

 - **Description**: This user type will **not** be counted as a full PrintVis user for license calculation.
 - **Usage**: Can be used by PrintVis employees or partners to log in to a customer database for support.
 - **Note**: All users are named users.
-PrintVis usernames are not editable, so this type cannot be used from a customer.
+PrintVis usernames are not editable, so this type cannot be used by a customer.